Guitarman9119/Raspberry-Pi-Pico-/MacroKeyboard Budget Version/readme.md

 <figure><img src="images/gerber_file.png" alt=""><figcaption></figcaption></figure>

-Click "Order Now" on JLCPCB, make sure you are set to "Standard PCB/PCBA" tab, click "Add Gerber File", and upload the Trigger_Paddle_Gerbers.zip.
+Click "Order Now" on JLCPCB, make sure you are set to "Standard PCB/PCBA" tab,

+<figure><img src="images/jlc_order.png" alt=""><figcaption></figcaption></figure>

+click "Add Gerber File", and upload the Trigger_Paddle_Gerbers.zip.
 Once the files are uploaded, you should see the board process and then load in as shown below:

-<figure><img src="images/jlc_order.png" alt=""><figcaption></figcaption></figure>

 <figure><img src="images/jlc_add_gerber.png" alt=""><figcaption></figcaption></figure>

+You can choose the color of the PCB you want, note that all the other settings should be kept as default.

 <figure><img src="images/jlc_custom.png" alt=""><figcaption></figcaption></figure>

+Further more remember to look at the coupons available on JLCPCB:
 JLC Free 6-8 Layer PCBs via Coupon(50*50mm): https://jlcpcb.com/?from=NerdCave
 Get more Coupons: https://jlcpcb.com/coupon-center